addieamelie/Dice-Website/README.md

 # Dice-Website
+Simple website that rolls the dice for 2 players and announces who wins.

+Made as an exercise using:
+HTML
+CSS
-Simple website using plain JavaScript
+plain JavaScript